iqnite/eggsplode/README.md

 - Thanks to all the early testers for their feedback and patience!
 - And of course, thank you for playing!

+Parts of the code review and debugging process were assisted by GitHub Copilot.

 ## Installing (Test version)

 ### 1. Bot Setup